-Although experts say that after overeating, it may take up to three days to feel like your old, slender self again, there are some exercise, diet and motivational tips that can help you get back on track right away.
-We enlisted the expertise of Lauren Minchen MPH, RDN, CDN, a Registered Dietitian and Nutritionist based in New York City to find out the best way to bounce back from a binge so you can continue living your life in a regular (read: not spandex) pair of pants the very next day.
-Once you've bounced back after your binge, don't miss these 15 Easy Ways to Reset Your Diet.
+Although experts say that after overeating it may take up to three days to feel like your old self again, there are some exercise, diet, and motivational tips that can help you get back on track right away.
+We enlisted the expertise of registered dietitians, nutritionists, and doctors to find out the best ways to bounce back from a binge, so you can continue living your life in a regular (read: not spandex) pair of pants the very next day.

 First of All, Forgive Yourself

 Listen up: It’s not a crime to indulge.
 You’re only human, after all.
 So if you’re feeling fat, bloated, and mad at yourself for overdoing it, just stop.
 Dwelling on your binge will only make you more upset, which could lead to emotional bouts of overeating down the road.
-“Moving past the guilt is the first step toward getting back on track,” explains Minchen.
-“It’s important to realize too, that if it was just one overindulgent meal, it won’t do too much damage.
+“Moving past the guilt is the first step toward getting back on track,” says Lauren Minchen, MPH, RDN, CDN, a Registered Dietitian and Nutritionist based in New York City.
+“It’s important to realize, too, that if it was just one overindulgent meal, it won’t do too much damage.
 Generally, this would only set someone back a day or two.”
 So keep your head up; you’ve still got this.

 Fill Up on Fiber and Protein at Breakfast

 It’s the weirdest thing: After eating a huge meal, we oftentimes swear we will never eat again only to wake up the next morning feeling more ravenous than ever before.
 Why does this happen?
-“After eating a big dinner, insulin spikes.
+“After eating a big dinner, insulin levels spike.
 This is often followed by a blood sugar drop, which increases feelings of hunger the next morning,” explains Minchen.
-Instead of heading to the cupboard and stuffing your face with sugary cereal, Minchen suggests fixing a balanced breakfast with a mix of protein, carbs and fat.
+Instead of heading to the cupboard and stuffing your face with sugary cereal, Minchen suggests fixing a balanced breakfast with a mix of protein, carbs, and fat.
 This will help tame your crazy hunger and aid in the continued digestion of last night’s heavy meal.
 Minchen’s breakfast of choice?
-Two whole eggs (or just the whites) topped with 1/4th of an avocado and a cup of fruit.
+Two whole eggs (or just the whites) topped with a fourth of an avocado and a cup of fruit.

-I generally caution my patients to be careful about viewing exercise as a way to counteract overeating, notes Minchen.
+I generally caution my patients to be careful about viewing exercise as a way to counteract overeating, says Minchen.
 “This approach can fuel guilt and shame about eating habits.
 Plus, it’s not realistic or effective to chase every calorie with exercise.
-Even so, breaking a sweat the day after a binge can help deliver oxygen to the digestive tract which keeps food moving through smoothly and can help people feel less blah.”
-Minchen recommends 30 minutes of light cardio, such as walking, jogging or an at home cardio DVD.
-If you’re pressed for time, turn your trip to the mall to do holiday gift returns into a mini-workout.
+Even so, breaking a sweat the day after a binge can help deliver oxygen to the digestive tract, which keeps food moving through smoothly and can help people feel less blah.”
+Minchen recommends 30 minutes of light cardio, such as walking, jogging, or an at-home cardio DVD.
+If you’re pressed for time, turn your trip to the mall into a mini-workout.
 Park as far away from the mall as possible and power-walk to and from the entrance.

 If you’ve got a case of post-binge digestive distress, steer clear of any foods that may disrupt your tummy further.
-Big culprits include gluten, dairy products, coffee, refined sugar, carbonated beverages and acidic foods like fruit juice, pasta, alcohol, fatty meats and chocolate.
-Fruits, vegetables, green teas, almonds, lentils and avocados on the other hand are all more alkaline and won’t upset those prone to acid reflux.
-“Focus first on eliminating known problem foods and then decide if there are any others that you may need to avoid for a day or two to restore balance,” says Minchen.
+Big culprits include gluten, dairy products, coffee, refined sugar, carbonated beverages, and acidic foods like fruit juice, pasta, alcohol, fatty meats, and chocolate.
+On the other hand, fruits, vegetables, green teas, almonds, lentils, and avocados are all more alkaline and won’t upset those prone to acid reflux.
+“Focus first on eliminating known problem foods, and then decide if there are any others that you may need to avoid for a day or two to restore balance,” says Minchen.

 Don’t Starve as Penance